srp33/ExpressionAble/ShapeShifter/README.md

-In order for the test script to check your files for accuracy, you must add a small item to the file `RunTests.sh` Near the top of the file is a list declaration for `extensionsForReading` that lists all the file extensions for file types being tested for reading. add your file type's extension, in quotes, to the list.
+In order for the test script to check your files for accuracy, you must add a small item to the file `RunTests.sh` Near the top of the file is a list declaration for `extensionsForReading` that lists all the file extensions for file types being tested for reading.
+Add your file type's extension, in quotes, to the list.
 Now when the testing suite is run, it will include tests for reading your file and its gzipped version.

 ### Tests for writing to files
-THIS IS UNFINISHED, IGNORE FOR NOW
+If you have not yet done so,  create a file of your type that is equivalent to [this TSV file](https://github.com/srp33/ShapeShifter/blob/master/ShapeShifter/Tests/InputData/UnitTest.tsv).
+This preferably should be done by hand to ensure accuracy.
+This file must be named `input.tsv`, except you should replace the extension `tsv` with the appropriate extension for your file type.

+Place this input file that you have created into the folder `Tests/OutputData/WriteToFileKey`.

-The testing script `RunTests.sh` will perform tests on writing files, but you will make two small additions to that file for it to test your file type.
-Near the top of the file is a list declaration for `extensionsForWriting` that lists all the extensions for file types being tested for writing.
-You must add your file type's extension to this list
+In order for the test script to check your files for accuracy, you must add a small item to the file RunTests.sh Near the top of the file is a list declaration for `extensionsForWriting` that lists all the file extensions for file types being tested for writing.
+Add your file type's extension, in quotes, to the list.
+Now when the testing suite is run, it will include tests for writing to your file type.

+### Running the automated tests
+To run the suite of automated tests, enter the following command into the terminal:

 ```bash
 bash RunTests.sh
 ```
+The script will alert you if tests fail and why they failed.
+Note that this testing suite is testing operations across ALL file types, and not just yours.
 If all the tests pass, you are ready to submit a pull request and officially integrate your code into ShapeShifter!

 ## Submitting a pull request